 Flannery O’Connor called smugness the “Great Catholic Sin.”
-I’ll take it further and say that it’s a Great Human Sin. ”No one has any sense except us and our friends” – is this not the way we all judge the world around us?
+I’ll take it further and say that it’s the Great Human Sin.
+“No one has any sense except us and our friends” – is this not the way we all judge the world around us?
 And yet we’re so positively certain that those other folks are wrong, just plain wrong, about some things.

 I find myself growing complaisant spiritually, and in some regards, intellectually.
 Intertwined in this complacency is smugness – the unconscious assumption that I’ve reached the pinnacle of perfection from which I can safely judge myself and the world around me.
 I am the mean; others are the extreme.

 at the thunder of thy cataracts;